PV-Tutorials/2024_Analytics_Webinar/README.md

 ### Jupyter Books

-The full tutorial is hosted as a [Jupyter book](https://jupyterbook.org/intro.html).
+The tutorial content will soon be hosted as a [Jupyter book](https://jupyterbook.org/intro.html).
 This book has navigation, search, and can be used to launch each book in Colaboratory.
+Check back soon!

 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](<https://pv-tutorials.github.io/2024_Analytics_Webinar/index.html>)